GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ### 7.1 Complexity

 When a product is made under bonded conditions, its complexity represents how tightly effort converges toward completion.

-- Is either 1 or -1
+- Is either positive or negative, but never zero.
-- A scalar governing convergence and productivity over time
+- A scalar governing convergence and overall duration
-- Negative → single-object tasks, Torq converges on a specific value over time.
+- Negative → single production runs, Torq converges on a specific value over time.
-- Positive → multi-object tasks, Torq accumulates unbounded → divided across mass production for the duration of the run.
+- Positive → open-ended production, Torq accumulates unbounded → divided across mass production for the duration of the run.
+- A note describing this distinction in more detail follows the next section.

 Analogy:
-- TTP = Carnot efficiency (ideal robot)
-- Complexity = economic inertia
+- Complexity = economic inertia = mathematical convergence

 ---